Fermat-ORG/fermat-framework/README.md

 The whole APK from the users perspective is an APP that contains inside itself other sub APPs.
 In its initial version these sub APPs are:

+## Sub APPs

+### The Wallet Manager

-* The Wallet Manager, is the sub APP that allow users to manage all the installed wallets.
+Is the sub APP that allow users to manage all the installed wallets.

+### The Wallet Runtime

-* The Wallet Runtime, dynamically hosts whatever wallet the user has installed.
+Dynamically hosts whatever wallet the user has installed.

+### The Wallet Store

-* The Wallet Store, a sub APP where the end user chooses which wallet to install.
+Sub APP where the end user chooses which wallet to install.

+### The Wallet Factory

-* The Wallet Factory, a sub APP which allows the user to re-brand any of the available wallets.
+Sub APP which allows the user to re-brand any of the available wallets.

+### The Wallet Publisher

-* The Wallet Publisher, a sub APP which allows the user to manage their relationship with the user base of a published wallet.
+Sub APP which allows the user to manage their relationship with the user base of a published wallet.

-* The Shop sub APP, where shop owners can define their shop and its products, and interact with customers.
+### The Shop sub APP

+It is where shop owners can define their shop and its products, and interact with customers.

+## Main Component

 Its main component is the App Runtime, a module that is responsible for dynamically interpreting the navigational structure of the application, sub applications and wallets and loading the code for the part of the application where the end user is.